National Guard performs drive-thru testing for area residents in Cove

 “We have gotten through 40 tests so far today,” Lt.
 Stephanie Jasper said around 11:30 a.m.
 Monday, “and we are probably going to be able to get through (a total of) about 80 appointments by the end of the day.”

+As it turned out, Jasper wasn’t optimistic enough about the number of residents they would be able to administer tests to.
+According to Copperas Cove Deputy Fire Chief Gary Young, the soldiers were able to perform a total of 104 coronavirus tests by the end of the testing period.

-The testing is being done following strict social distancing guidelines: Patients receiving a test are required to stay inside their vehicles, and communication is done through closed windows.
+The testing was being done following strict social distancing guidelines: Patients receiving a test were required to stay inside their vehicles, and communication was done through closed windows.

 “Patients will first drive up to the welcoming station, where we will make sure they have an appointment and we will verify their identity,” Jasper said.
 “All of this is done with the door closed and the window rolled up.
 The patient will hold up their ID card to the window for the soldier to verify.”